Is it time to get a sleeper for your newborn? Are you trying to decide which sleeper style is best?

 - Limited time use: Co-sleepers are a good option until your baby begins to move with some independence — around the age of 1.
 After that, it’s time to switch them to a crib.

 - Not space-efficient: Most beds aren’t big enough to accommodate an in-bed sleeper and two adults.
-Bedside co-sleepers can also be pretty big, and won’t let you get out of bed without moving to the end.
+Co-sleepers can also be pretty big and won’t let you get out of bed without moving to the end.

-- Unhealthy sleep habits: Decreased sleep quality and having a harder time teaching baby self-soothing techniques are common problems parents have when using a co-sleeper.
+- Unhealthy sleep habits: Decreased sleep quality and having a more challenging time teaching baby self-soothing techniques are common problems parents have when using a co-sleeper.

 The Pros and Cons of Bassinets

-Bassinets are great for the multitasking moms — especially ones with limited space and a tight budget.
+Bassinets are great for multitasking moms — especially those who have limited space and a tight budget.

 A bassinet is much smaller as a sleeping space, which babies prefer in the first four months of their life.
 There are many different models and tons of brands, but the ones that can go easily next to your bed are best.

 Bassinets provide their own unique pros:

-- Portability: It’s much easier to transport a bassinet from room to room in your house, keeping baby nearby.
-Bassinets also are also great options for traveling.
+- Portability: It’s much easier to transport a bassinet from room to room in your house, keeping your baby nearby.
+Bassinets are also great options for traveling.

-- Petite size: Newborn babies tend to like cozy space of a bassinet.
-Additionally, using one saves you plenty of room — they’re a lot less intrusive than having a whole crib near your bedside!
+- Petite size: Newborn babies tend to like the cozy space of a bassinet.
+Additionally, using one saves you plenty of room.
+They’re less intrusive than having a whole crib near your bedside.

 - More hours of sleep: Bassinets make reaching your baby easy without causing some of the problems a co-sleeper would.

-- Limited use: Babies outgrow bassinets pretty quickly — once your baby can sit up, it’s time to upgrade.
-They’re a great short-term investment, but may be unnecessary if you already have a crib.
+- Limited use: Babies outgrow bassinets pretty quickly.
+Once your baby can sit up, it’s time to upgrade.
+They’re a great short-term investment, but they’re not totally necessary if you already have a crib.

 - Takes up space: Bassinets can be a bit of an eyesore in the bedroom.
 Even though they are smaller, they’re still going to change up the floor plan.